 Utility customers throughout the Austin area are being targeted by utility scams each day.
 The scammers claim to work for City of Austin Utilities, Austin Energy, or Austin Water.
 They typically reach customers by phone call, letter, or email, but may also send text messages, show up in your social media feed, or even visit your home.

 Scammers often use valid-looking phone numbers, official-looking letterheads or bills, graphics, uniforms, and other forms of fraudulent identification.

 How to Spot a Utility Bill Scam

-- Threat to disconnect — The impostor utility representative aggressively tells the customer his or her account is past due and service will be disconnected — usually within an hour — if a large payment is not made.
+- Threat to disconnect — The scammer aggressively tells you that your account is past due, and service will be disconnected — usually within an hour — if a large payment is not made.
 They ask you to quickly purchase a gift card or prepaid credit card, or to pay through a third-party payment transfer app, or even cryptocurrency.
 Making a payment through these methods makes it nearly impossible to trace the scammer or recover the funds.

 How to Protect Yourself